Frequently Asked Questions: FIUTS Homestay Program

 For the Homestay Program, the processing fees are as follows:

 These fees will be applied regardless of how many days you choose to stay with your homestay host.
-These fees ARE NOT paid to your host, as all FIUTS hosts are volunteers who recieve no financial compensation.
+These fees ARE NOT paid to your host, as all FIUTS hosts are volunteers who recieve no payment.
 Program fees are charged to your MyUW student account, and will be due with your tuition.
+The fee supports the administration of the program by FIUTS staff.

 How many days before classes should I arrive?